elopio/docs/source/includes/_api.md

 #### augur.api().Market.isContainerForShareToken({ market, shadyShareToken }[, callback])

 Returns wether the specific `market` is a container for the `shadyShareToken` address provided, which is the share token address we intend to check.
 Returns `1` if true, `0` if false.

+#### augur.api().Market.isContainerForDisputeBondToken({ market, shadyBondToken }[, callback])

+Returns wether the specific `market` is a container for the `shadyBondToken` address provided.
+A `shadyBondToken` will return true if it is a automated report dispute bond token, a limited reporter dispute bond token, or an all reporters dispute bond token for this `market`.
+Returns `1` if true, `0` if false.

 #### augur.api().Market.isDoneWithAllReporters({ market }[, callback])